 When a customer finds a stylist he or she likes, they usually become repeat clients.
 However, this doesn’t mean you should let up on your marketing efforts.
 Even if you have a steady stream of customers, you should build on the marketing efforts that you’re already using.

 “I don’t believe in depending on any kind of business,” Shenkar says.
-“New client acquisition should be a full time job and should never be overlooked.
+“New client acquisition should be a full-time job and should never be overlooked.
 Contentment will kill a salon.”

-Reevaluate your business plan
+Revisit your business plan regularly

 A business plan should always be viewed as a work in progress.
 With each passing month, you learn more about your business and your customer base.
-It’s a good idea to go back to your plan, read it over, and make sure you’re still on track.
-If you need to make any changes, which is likely, do so now.

-Check for ways to save
+Look for ways to save on overhead

 When you first open your doors, you may have splurged on a few things that you thought you needed, but really don’t.
 With your business established, review your inventory and see if you can make any changes or cuts to save money.
 Take a look at your monthly expenses too—is there anything you can trim back or get rid of?
 Maybe you can downgrade your internet service, or cut back on the amount of product you’re buying each month.

 Opening a salon is a bold endeavor.
 As with any new venture, it’s important to plan as much as you can and be willing to adapt as you learn what works best for your business.
-You’ll spend a lot of time and money to get your salon off the ground, but Alleman say there is nothing like running a sought-after, successful salon.
+You’ll spend a lot of time and money to get your salon off the ground, but Alleman says there is nothing like running a sought-after, successful salon.